 That means domestic violence is much more than a physical assault.

-You may be a victim of abuse if you have experienced situations such as:
+You may be a victim of abuse if you have experienced:

 - Controlling behaviour, with a partner limiting access to money, or preventing access to support networks such as friends and family